google/applied-machine-learning-intensive/v2/04_classification/08_video_processing_project/slides.md

 <!--
 @Exercise(5 minutes) {
 Have students discuss the fact that images are simply pixels.
 There are different ways to represent pixels, but it's common to use RGB values that each range from 0 to 255.
 Each pixel is a feature.
-Be sure to remind them that image data can be challenging to work with because it is often very large.
+Remind them that image data can be challenging to work with because it is often very large.
 For example, a 12 megapixel image has 36,000,000 features.
 You may mention that grayscale is one way to cut down on the number of features.
 }
 -->